fstromback/mymake/README.md

   are built in parallel using up to `maxThreads` threads globally.
 If specific targets do not tolerate this, set `parallel` to
   `no`, and mymake will build those targets in serial.
 - `maxThreads`: Limits the global number of threads (actually processes) used to build the project/target globally.
+- `usePrefix`: When building in parallel, add a prefix to the output corresponding to different targets.
+Defaults to yes.

 ## Variables in strings